Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 • Dictation overlay showed the wrong controls during Push-to-Talk or press-once-press-once sessions.
 The overlay now always shows the correct buttons — checkmark for press-once-press-once and auto-submit for Push-to-Talk.

 • Dictated text was sometimes attributed to the wrong app when switching apps.
-Flow now tracks which app you're dictating in, even when the keyboard remains visible across app switches.
+Flow now tracks which app you're dictating in, even when the keyboard remains visible across switches.

 • Dictation context could be lost if Android shut down the app in the background.
 Flow now saves your dictation context immediately when you switch apps.

 • Persistent "Wispr Flow Service Status" notification cluttered the notification tray.
 Flow no longer shows its own persistent service notification.
-Only the system notification remains.

 • Flow Bubble stopped working after Wispr Flow crashed and restarted in the background.
 The bubble now recovers correctly after a crash.

 • Wispr Flow took longer than expected to start, or became unresponsive after reboot.
 App startup is now faster and more reliable.
-Fixed in v1.5.0.

 • Copy button remained visible after the Flow Bubble was dismissed.
 The copy button now disappears together with the bubble.

 • Flow Bubble failed to reappear after navigating away from a text field and back.
 The bubble now reappears whenever you tap back into a text field.
-Fixed in v1.6.2.

 • Dictated text was sometimes inserted twice, or fell back to a clipboard paste, when processing took longer than expected.
 Text now inserts correctly regardless of processing time.